Senator Heller Calls Sexual Assault Allegations Against Kavanaugh a ‘Hiccup’

-Republican Senator Dean Heller believes that Supreme Court nominee Brett Kavanaugh is going to be confirmed – despite allegations of sexual assault made by a woman named Christine Blasey Ford.
-On Wednesday, Sen. Heller reportedly called the allegations a “little hiccup.”
+Republican Senator Dean Heller believes that Supreme Court nominee Brett Kavanaugh is going to be confirmed – despite an allegation of sexual assault made by a woman named Christine Blasey Ford.
+On Wednesday, Sen. Heller reportedly called the allegation a “little hiccup.”

 The Nevada Independent reported during a call organized by the Nevada Republican Party, Sen. Heller was certain that the confirmation of Kavanaugh would move forward.